 Cat FlapsFreedom for your cat Your home is also your cat's home and they should be able to come and go as they please.
 Cats just love spending time outdoors - whether it is just to potter around, enjoying the sunshine or refining their pouncing skills!
-Provide your cat this freedom to the outdoors and access to their home with a cat flap or cat door.
+Give your cat the freedom to explore the outdoors and access their home with a cat flap or cat door.

 Before you purchase a cat flap, consider the advantages and disadvantages of letting your pet outside unsupervised.
 Cats should be microchipped and we also recommend a collar with an ID tag.
 You should evaluate the level of traffic near your home and also how likely it is that your cat will roam - neutered cats are less likely to stray very far.

-With that in mind, we have a wide selection of cat flaps of all shapes and sizes at zooplus; whether you need a high-tech cat flap with a chip monitor or a more conventional cat door, you are guaranteed to find the perfect one here for your feline friend!
+With that in mind, we have a wide selection of cat flaps of all shapes and sizes at zooplus, to allow you to choose the best cat flap for your pet; whether you need a high-tech cat flap with a chip monitor or a more conventional cat door, you are guaranteed to find the perfect one here for your feline friend!

 Microchip Cat Flaps:These sophisticated cat flaps work by reading your cat's microchip number and then only unlocking the cat flap door for them - no need for a radio-frequency identification (RFID) collar tag!
-Our range of microchip cat flaps offers your cat a secure environment - ideal for keeping any unwanted visitors out!
+Our range of microchip cat flaps offers your cat a secure environment - the best cat flap solution for keeping any unwanted visitors out!

 Manual Cat Flaps:Simple and practical, manual cat flaps give your cat the freedom to go out and come back in whenever they want.
 At zooplus, we have a selection of manual cat flaps suited for every need - including magnetic locking systems and large cat flaps.